The Stochastic Bilevel Continuous Knapsack Problem with Uncertain Follower's Objective: Componentwise Uniform Distributions

 The result of Theorem~\ref{theorem_stoch0} suggests to address the general problem~\eqref{stochasticprob}, with an arbitrary underlying distribution of~$\cbf$, by means of \emph{sample average approximation}: for a given number~$N\in\mathbb{N}$, first compute~$N$ samples~$c^{(1)},\dots,c^{(N)}$ of the random variable~$\cbf$.
 Then apply the algorithm of Theorem~\ref{theorem_stoch0} to the uniform distribution over the finite set~$\{c^{(1)},\dots,c^{(N)}\}$ and let~$\vartheta_N$ be the resulting optimal value (which is a random variable again).
 Using general results from~\cite{shapiro}, one can show that~$\vartheta_N$ almost surely converges to the optimal value of~\eqref{stochasticprob} for~$N\to\infty$, and a similar statement holds for the set of optimal solutions; see~\cite{warwel}.
 The only assumption needed here is that sampling of~$\cbf$ is possible.

-\section{Componentwise uniform distributions}
+\section{Componentwise Uniform Distributions}

 In this section, we consider the version of~\eqref{stochasticprob} where the distribution of $\cbf$ is uniform on a product of either finite sets or continuous intervals.
-Equivalently, each component of $\cbf$ is drawn independently and according to some (finite or continuous) uniform distribution.
-For both cases, we will show that~\eqref{stochasticprob} cannot be solved efficiently unless~P\,$=$\,NP.
+Equivalently, each component of $\cbf$ is drawn independently and according to some (discrete or continuous) uniform distribution.
+For both the discrete and the continuous case, we will show that~\eqref{stochasticprob} cannot be solved efficiently unless~P\,$=$\,NP.
 However, we will devise pseudo-polynomial time algorithms with a running time linear in the total item size~$A$.
-The algorithm for the finite case solves the problem not only for uniform, but also for arbitrary componentwise finite distributions.
+The algorithm for the discrete case solves the problem not only for uniform, but also for arbitrary componentwise distributions with finite support.

+Note that the results presented in Section~\ref{section_finite} are not applicable to the discrete \emph{independent} case discussed here because the support~$U$, which contains all possible combinations of item values, is exponential in the number of items and hence in the problem input.

-\subsection{Hardness results}
+\subsection{Hardness Results}

 Our first aim is to show that~\eqref{stochasticprob} is \#P-hard in case of componentwise uniform distributions.
 The class \#P contains all counting problems associated with decision problems belonging to NP, or, more formally, all problems that ask for computing the number of accepting paths in a polynomial time nondeterministic Turing machine.
 Using a natural concept of efficient reduction for counting problems, one can define a counting problem to be \#P-hard if every problem in \#P can be reduced to it.
 A polynomial time algorithm for a \#P-hard counting problem can only exist if P\,$=$\,NP.
 In the following proofs, we will use the \#P-hardness of the problem \#Knapsack, which asks for the number of feasible solutions of a given binary knapsack instance~\cite{GareyJohnson}.